dbarrows/bondr/README.md

 ## Solving

-`bondr` also provides a function `deriv_function` to get a derivative function compatible with the `deSolve` R package, which contains a number of numerical integrators.
+`bondr` also provides a function `deriv` to get a derivative function compatible with the `deSolve` R package, which contains a number of numerical integrators.

 ### Using `deSolve`